 Stoneworkers & Whetstones — Stones that Carve, Stones that Polish

-In Japanese stonecraft, artisans carve granite with chisels and rasps, then—at the very end—some will reach for a natural whetstone.
-This is not a mere touch-up; it is the quiet ritual where stone shapes stone, softening tool marks and bringing a calm luster that machine polishing cannot replicate.
+In Japanese stonecraft, artisans carve granite with chisels and rasps—and at the very end, some will reach for a natural whetstone.
+This is not a casual touch-up.
+It is the quiet moment where stone shapes stone: tool marks soften, edges calm down, and the surface gains a luster that feels more “alive” than uniform machine polishing.

-1️⃣ When the Hand that Carves Also Polishes
+1) When the Hand That Carves Also Finishes

-- Smoothing the rim of a lantern’s roof (kasa)
+- Smoothing the rim of a lantern roof (kasa) without flattening its character

-- Giving soft light to the Jizō’s cheek or folds of the robe
+- Giving soft light to a Jizo cheek or robe fold

-The result is a quiet sense of life in hard stone—an intimacy of finish that communicates the artisan’s touch.
+The result is subtle: a quiet sense of life in hard stone—an intimacy of finish that communicates touch more than shine.

 | Feature | Natural Whetstone | Granite |